imrigzz/annotations_reporter/README.md

-            accept counts: Number of line segments annoted by annotator which were accepted recject counts: Number of rejected annotation for annotator ignore counts: Number of ignored images by annotator no_span counts: Number of Images with no annotated line segmentations which were accepted accept image_ids: Image IDs of all accepted annotations recject image_ids: Image IDs of all rejected annotations ignore image_ids: Image IDs of all ignored annotations no_spans image_ids: Image IDs of all no line segments annotations which is accepted
+            accept counts: Number of line segments annoted by annotator which were accepted recject counts: Number of rejected annotation for annotator ignore counts: Number of ignored images by annotator accept no_span counts: Number of Images with no annotated line segmentations which were accepted accept image_ids: Image IDs of all accepted annotations recject image_ids: Image IDs of all rejected annotations ignore image_ids: Image IDs of all ignored annotations accept no_spans image_ids: Image IDs of all no line segments annotations which is accepted

         b: missing_annotator.csv columns
             Image ID: Image IDs of the Images with missing annotator_ids